meet dan |the modern celtic blacksmith

 You see, steel is not a modern invention; it’s a by-product of the smelting process.
 Steel, is iron+carbon which is readily available from the charcoal fuel.
 So, as soon as man smelted iron, he was also creating steel.
 That said, the actually process that allows iron to hook up with carbon in the smelter is reliant on a number of variables, and therefore unpredictable.
 As if that unpredictability wasn’t bad enough, it seems that the skill level of Celtic smiths were widely variable.

 The results of metallurgical testing show great fluctuations in heat treating methods employed by them.
 Briefly heat treating is the process by which the desired properties (such as hardness, toughness, or springiness) can be brought out in the steel.
 So, for instance, shears, at one geographic location, might be made from excellent quality steel but not heat treated at all, while an iron dagger elsewhere might have gotten worked with the old fashioned processes suitable for copper/bronze, or perhaps a spearhead was beautifully wrought with perfect tempering.
-Blacksmithing in the Celtic world was just too variable to make any generalizations about it’s quality or technological advancement.
+Blacksmithing in the Celtic world was just too variable to make any generalisations about it’s quality or technological advancement.

 If I was forced to guess I would say this is most likely the result of two main factors; their tribal/clannish nature preventing information/technology exchange and the availability of consistent quality resources.